Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 I fixed this by adding the missing symbol.

+### Other Bugs and Logic issues.

+* Due to poor planning I discovered a logic error where upon I realised that pupil or parent users may be able to use issued teacher ID numbers to authorise created teacher accounts and view the records of other pupils.
+This was addressed by requiring teacher users must also provide the pupil ID number in order to view a passport.
+I think this is a sufficient fix for this MVP version of MyPSE.ie but I will find a more elegat solution to teacher user access in forthcoming releases.

+* I realised that by typing the address of the pupil passport form page into the url, any registered user could add multiple passports by simply creating generic pupil ID numbers.
+I added multiple conditional statements to form templates to prevent non-authorised users from submitting passports and records to the database.
+I aslo added custom JavaScript code to prevent users from using a valid ID to gain access to the form page and then change their pupil ID before submission.

 ## Outstanding/Unfixed Bugs

 There is currently a bug that occurs when submitting a passport via the passport form page.